ItalyPaleAle/unlocker/README.md

   italypaleale/unlocker:0.1
 ```

 > Unlocker follows semver for versioning.
 The command above uses the latest version in the 0.1 branch.
-We do not publish a `latest` tag.
+We do not publish a "latest" tag on Docker Hub.

 ### Start as standalone app